en9apr/sphinx/ravel.rst

 Do we need vorticity?
 ---------------------

-* Yes - parasitic capilliaries cause it - orbital vorticity below waves with wind - causes Langmuir circulations or turbulence balance - strong consequences.
+* Yes - parasitic capillaries cause it - orbital vorticity below waves with wind - causes Langmuir circulations or turbulence balance - strong consequences.
 Vorticity is proportional to gradient of velocity - applicable for high Re flows.
 Action of viscous force shown in high vorticity and shear stress.

 Questions arising from literature review
 ----------------------------------------

 1) Is there vorticity and shear stress in a progressive wave without wind? (air following water)
 2) If so, what is the maximum value of vorticity and shear stress in the water?
-Are they symmetic under crest and trough?
+Are they symmetric under crest and trough?
 3) Is there an effect of water depth on vorticity and shear stress?

 Method